5.16 Student Discipline and Appeals

 Indefinite or permanent loss of computer privileges and network access and/or denial of future access to the college’s information technology resources.

-No Contact Order Following Notice of Finding
+No Contact Order following Notice of Finding

 Failing or Lowered Grade

-In cases of academic integrity violations, final course grades assigned may be lowered or an “F” grade assigned.
+In cases of flagrant academic integrity violations, final course grades assigned may be lowered or an “F” grade assigned.

 Removal from Academic Program